-For referrals, please call the USA Physicians Referral Line at 800-388-8721 or USA Medical Center at 251-471-7000.
+For referrals, please call the USA Physicians Referral Line at 800-388-8721 or University Hospital at 251-471-7000.

 There are two types of strokes – ischemic and hemorrhagic.
 Ischemic stroke occurs when blood clots or fatty deposits block blood vessels that supply blood to the brain.
 This is the most common type of stroke.
 Hemorrhagic stroke occurs when a blood vessel inside the brain or on the brain’s surface ruptures.
 This cuts off the blood supply to the brain cells.
 Pooling blood from the rupture can also damage brain tissue.

 Some people experience a transient ischemic attack (TIA), more commonly referred to as "mini-strokes."
 These mild attacks result from a brief interruption of blood flow to the brain with symptoms lasting less than 24 hours and leaving no permanent tissue damage.
 There is a 5 percent risk of having a stroke within 48 hours after experiencing a TIA and an additional 10 percent risk within 3 months if steps are not taken to diminish the causable risk.

 USA has adopted the "BEFAST" educational tool to identify possible symptoms of stroke.
 A key element is the description "Sudden."

 It is important that anyone who experiences one or more symptoms act fast – call 911 and get to a hospital immediately.

 Stroke Risk factors that cannot be changed include: